OisinWrites/Byte/README.md

     Issue: Can't render home view.
 Attempting to run dev server from terminal results in: AttributeError: module 'home.views' has no attribute 'index'
     Resolve: Apps were not registered in project settings.
 Additional changes to settings made, including targeting media and static.
 Homepage functional.

+    3.
+    Issue: Bookings toggle the table model boolean of availability to a constant false.
+However, we only want this toggled for the time and day of a booking.

     env.py content